elhodel/EasyEditorSettings/README.md

 Create easy settings for your Editor Tools without any Boilerplate thanks to Source Generators.

+> [!IMPORTANT]<br/>
+> These Settings are exlusivly for Editor Tools and will not be availabe on Runtime!

 ## How it works

 Add the `[EasyEditorSettings]` Attribute to a `ScriptableSingleton<T>` class and the Settings will appear in the Preferences or ProjectSettings Window.